glouppe/info8006-introduction-to-ai/lecture1.md

 class: middle

 - *Goals* are often not enough to generate high-quality behavior.
-    - Example (autonomous car): There are many ways to arrive to destination, but some are quicker or more reliable.
-    - Goals only provide binary assessment of performance.
+Goals only provide binary assessment of performance.
 - A **utility function** scores any given sequence of environment states.
     - The utility function is an internalization of the performance measure.
 - A rational utility-based agent chooses an action that **maximizes the expected utility of its outcomes**.

+???

+Example (autonomous car): There are many ways to arrive to destination, but some are quicker or more reliable.

 ---